SyneRBI/SIRF-SuperBuild/INSTALL.md

     For Macs, the installation of Virtual Box might require you to alter your security settings.
     - If you receive an error along the lines of `kernel driver not installed (rc=-1908)`, the following might help.
 Click on the Apple icon in the top-left of your screen and then `System Preferences->Security & Privacy->General`.
 Click the padlock in the bottom-left and enter your password to be able to make changes to this page.
 Click `Allow` next to the Virtual Box text.
 Hopefully the problem will have been sorted.
     - If the installation takes you directly to the `Security and Privacy` window, select `Allow` (the VB is labelled as from Oracle).
-When the installer asks if it should Move to Trash, say `Keep` because you need to re-run the instllation again with the revised security setting.
+When the installer asks if it should Move to Trash, say `Keep` because you need to re-run the installation again with this revised security setting.
 Second time around, you can move it to trash.

 3. Download the preinstalled virtual machine from http://www.ccppetmr.ac.uk/downloads.
 Warning: this file can be ~4.9GB.
 Dpending upon where on your computer the .ova file was downloaded, you may wish to move it to another folder before opening it.
 (You can download to a USB stick or hard drive to save space on your hard-disk but performance might be reduced).